Fingel/rtf/README.md

 #### IRC Channels:

-The Dev channel is on #r4dev on irc.snoonet.org
+* The Dev channel is on #r4dev on irc.snoonet.org
-The general channel is on #restorethefourth on irc.snoonet.org The Design/Graphics channel is on #r4design on irc.snoonet.org The Marketing channel is on r4marketing no irc.snoonet.org
+* The general channel is on #restorethefourth on irc.snoonet.org
+* The Design/Graphics channel is on #r4design on irc.snoonet.org
+* The Marketing channel is on r4marketing on irc.snoonet.org

 ## Goals and Plans